architdharod/architdharod/README.md

 *Hamburg, Germany*
 *(since July 2022)*

 - Successfully implemented an independent project for a telephone answering bot using TypeScript and the Asterisk-Node-ARI library.
+This application was Dockerized and hosted.
 This automated a lot of the redundent tasks for the customer-service workforce.
 - Utilized nodejs and Express to create a REST-API interface that automates the retrieval of information for customers through both the website's live chat and an automated telephone bot.
+This too was Dockerized and hosted.
 - Identified weaknesses/pain points in the user interface of the website and improved them while considering the best practices.
 <br>